18 × 15 written as a product of two factors

 So another clean factor pair is 9 and 30.

-5. take advantage of the nearest round number
+5. use the nearest round number

 18 is close to 20, 15 is close to 10.
 Adjust both sides to hit a round number, then correct the overshoot: